My Muse’s First Draft

 I blogged earlier about the visit of my muse, who began flooding me with ideas for this one in mid-December.
 I never really got away from it.
 I piled up notes and finally got them organized, ready to start the first draft in mid-February.
 I finished this draft March 22.
 In the last few days I gave it the first readings, one on the computer, one on paper.
 The photo above shows the first cleaned-up version on paper–not the final draft by any means.
 But it’s finally something I can hold in my hands.

 Did I tell you the story of her name?
 My muse?
 I believe I alluded to it.
 In one post I had talked about changing the name of my character and how that ignited the inspiration for this historical novel of the Greek isle of Crete.
 I call the character Talia, and when I looked online for the meaning of that name I came up with several meanings like to blossom or bloom.
 Ah!
 Did she bloom!
 But, as I mentioned in my most recent post, one day I checked again for the name’s meaning, a different website.
-On this new website I learned that Thalia (Greek spelling) is one of the nine Greek muses.
+On this new website I learned that Thalia (an alternate spelling) is one of the nine Greek muses.
 Okay!
 That did set me back in my chair.

 Is she sending me all this?
 It feels as if the story has come from a source outside myself.
 And the experience has been intense.
 I’ve been in this world, caught up in the joys and traumas and fiery conflicts and triumphs and pains, since the middle of December.
 A fantastic ride.